 Transportation environment control

-This is the case when GPS tracking for lorries in Sri Lanka comes with IoT.
+This is the case when GPS tracking for lorries and trucks comes with IoT.
 Often, temperature and humidity sensors are enough to keep your cargo unspoiled.
-In Sri Lanka, these sensors are used in pharmaceuticals, ice-cream, and FMCG delivery.
+KLOUDIP clients use these sensors for pharmaceuticals, ice cream, and FMCG delivery.

 Here are some words about how it works: